amplitude/amplitude-docs/content/collections/analytics/en/product-analytics.md

 ## Product Analytics views

-The Product Analytics hub provides four views, each of which share filtering and segmentation controls.
+Out-of-the-box Product Analytics provides four views, each of which share filtering and segmentation controls.

 * Product overview
 * Onboarding